Dementia & Alzheimer’s Searches

 Yes.
 The National Missing and Unidentified Persons System (NamUs) is a national database used to help locate missing individuals.

-What should I do first if a person with dementia or Alzheimer’s goes missing?
+What should I do first if a person with Dementia or Alzheimer’s goes missing?

 Immediate, coordinated action is critical.
 Begin searching the home right away, including closets, basements, garages, and the surrounding yard.
 The first few minutes are the most important in safely locating a vulnerable adult.